()

 Types of Screening Tests

-Screening tests are cancer-specific.
+Each Screening tests is cancer-specific.
 These are some examples of screening tests for each type of cancer

 • Low-dose Computed Tomography (CT) scan